dascentral/ubuntu-dotfiles/README.md

 The scripts within this repo rely upon a number of assumptions that are not documented as well as I might like.
 If you setup your Ubuntu servers in a consistent manner, these scripts may work very well for you.
-If not, I admit they may not error gracefully in non-standard.
+If not, I admit they may not error as gracefully as they should.

+While I would be pleased if these scripts help others in administration of their servers, they primarily exist to faciltiate my systems administration activities.

 ## Installation
 This is a fairly simple clone from GitHub.
 All scripts within this repo